w3c/wai-tutorials/source/tables/simple.html.erb.md

 ## Table with header cells in the top row and first column
 {:.ex}

 This table of opening times has header information contained in both the top row and the first column.
-All header cells are marked up as `<th>`{:.elem} cells.
+All header cells are marked up as `<th>` cells.

 {::nomarkdown}
 <%= sample_start %>